-Table 4 In 2000; an estimated 15,374 people lived in Coos Bay.
-In 2012, the certified Coos Bay population is 16,060, calculated by the Population Research Center at Portland State University, and was used in the needs assessment to determine park land and facility needs.
+Table 4 In 2000 an estimated 15,374 people lived in Coos Bay.
+In 2012 the certified Coos Bay population was 16,060.
+This was calculated by the Population Research Center at Portland State University, and it was used in the needs assessment to determine park land and facility needs.
 This number is used throughout this Plan as the City's current population.
 As Coos Bay Park, Recreation, and Open Space Plan neared completion, the City estimated the 2013 population to be 16,060 within the Urban Growth Boundary (UGB).